fredhutchio/concepts_machine_learning/class1.md

 ### Anatomy of a machine learning problem

-The purpose of using machine learning is generally to use available data make an inference or prediction.
+The purpose of using machine learning is generally to use data make an inference or prediction.
 To do this, these algorithms access large **datasets** with many **features**.
-It's important to remember that datasets rarely, if ever, will capture all of the complex underlying variables that result in the Truth that we see in the world.
+Datasets rarely, if ever, will capture all of the complex underlying variables that result in the Truth that we see in the world.
 Datasets merely capture the features that we think are related to the system that we are trying to uncover and that we can adequately measure and track.

+It's important to think critically about what features we want to include in our datasets and identify features that may introduce biases into the algorithm.
+We will discuss exploratory data analysis and ethics as key pieces of the machine learning process in class 4 of this series.

 Below are some common terms you'll see in relation to machine learning:

+* Dataset/Data:
+  * A dataset is a collection of features that are related to the problem you're trying to solve.
 * Input variables (AKA predictors, independent variables, features or just variables)
   * There can and often will be multiple input variables.
   * These are the features of our dataset that the model will use to predict some response.